Smile (actress)

 Smile (စမိုင်းလ်; born Than Thar Htoo on 22 June 1986), also known as Smile Maung, is a Burmese actress, singer, former model, writer and businesswoman.
-She was one of the most popular models around the 2000s.
+She was one of the most popular model in Myanmar during the 2000s.
 Throughout her career, she has acted in over 50 films.

 Early life and education

-Smile was born on 22 June 1986 in Yangon, Myanmar into the film production family.
-She is the granddaughter of famous actress Khin Lay Swe.
+Smile was born on 22 June 1986 in Yangon, Myanmar into a film production family.
+She is the granddaughter of famous Myanmar actress Khin Lay Swe.
 She is the youngest daughter of two siblings, having an elder sister.
 She went to study in London at Uxbridge College.

 Career

 Smile began her modeling career in 1998 at the age of 12.
 She appeared on magazine covers and worked as a commercial model, which drew attention from the film industry.
 Her work in modeling and commercial acting led to roles in TV commercials and DVD productions.
 By the age of 16, she had transitioned to acting, making her film debut in A Chit The Laypyay (Love is Breeze), where she starred alongside Dwe and Eaindra Kyaw Zin.

 In 2002, she starred in the big-screen film Kyar Mee Swal Ko Ko Myauk Muu Lae Ma Ma, where she played the main role with Wai Lu Kyaw and Nandar Hlaing.
 After relocating to England in 2003, she made a conscious decision to step away from her film career following her marriage and the arrival of her children.
 As a result, she completely withdrew from the industry.

 After a decade-long absence from the public eye, Smile made a comeback in 2012, embarking on a music career.
 On October 15, 2013, she successfully launched her debut solo album titled "New Me", marking a significant milestone in her music career.
 In 2017, she starred in 4 films, including Gayat Tway Par Hal.

 On February 10, 2019, she published her biography book titled "Sharing Is Caring", which delves into the topics of body shaming and fitness.
 From 2000 to present, she has acted in more than 50 video/films.